 This recipe has become my new go-to scone recipe.
 The scones are different from those in my other recipe–because these have cream and eggs instead of buttermilk.
 They are delicious and incredibly easy to make.
 I love them because they always come out wonderfully light and fluffy.
 I’ve taken to adding lime zest to them–which adds a nice little kick.
 Play with flavorings, if you’d like, to come up with variations.

 -adapted from Savory Sweet Life, who adapted it from Cook’s Illustrated

-2 C Jeanne’s Gluten-Free All-Purpose Flour Mix
+2 cups (280 g) Jeanne’s Gluten-Free All-Purpose Flour Mix

-2 TBL baking powder
+2 tablespoons aluminum-free, double acting baking powder

 1/2 tsp salt

-1 egg, slightly beaten
+1 extra-large egg, slightly beaten

-1 tsp vanilla extract
+1 teaspoon vanilla extract

 additional tapioca flour for shaping the scones (if you don’t use a Silpat mat)

--If you’re using lime zest, place sugar and lime zest in food processor and pulse several times to mix, then follow next step (skip this step if you don’t have a food processor–add the lime zest in following step)
+If you’re using lime zest, place sugar and lime zest in food processor and pulse several times to mix, then follow next step (skip this step if you don’t have a food processor–add the lime zest in following step).

--if not using a food processor, cut all of these ingredients together in a bowl with a pastry cutter (or two knives)
+If not using a food processor, cut all of these ingredients together in a bowl with a pastry cutter (or two knives).

--Repeat process with each lump of dough.
-You should have enough for 4 disks, 16 scones
+Repeat process with each lump of dough.
+You should have enough for 4 disks, 16 scones.

--Bake for about 15 minutes–until bottoms of scones are golden brown
+Bake for about 15 minutes–until bottoms of scones are golden brown.

--Remove from baking sheet and cool on wire rack
+Remove from baking sheet and cool on wire rack.